Elv13/quickviews_presentation/README.md

 * Attach a model to the other components
 * Support replacing the models
-* Owns the TreeTraversalReflector, the "core" class that tracks all model events
+* Owns the StateTracker::Content, the "core" class that tracks all model events

 **Notes:**